Home » Skin Care » Facial Skin Care » Facial Skin Treatment

 Post-treatment recuperation time can be up to ten days.
 You may experience scabbing, swelling and/or the skin may be lightly pink and sensitive.

 Make sure that you have multiple consultations with your physician, that he or she is a certified professional and you get referrals.
-Before and after pictures can be computer enhanced, and talking to real patients with real experiences will make the difference.
+Before and after pictures can be computer enhanced, and talking to real with real experiences will make the difference.

 Source: http://health.howstuffworks.com/skin-care/beauty/skin-treatments/laser-skin-resurfacing.htm